0x-cataFO/0x-cataFO/README.md

 ---

 ## 🌟 About Me
 Hi there!
 I'm Osbert, a passionate self-taught developer who loves creating and exploring the endless possibilities of code.
-My journey has been one of curiosity and continuous learning, diving deep into:
+My journey has been one of curiosity and continuous learning...

-- 🖥️ **Frontend:** HTML, CSS, JavaScript, React
-- 🔍 **Backend:** Python Django, Go
-- 🔗 **Blockchain and DeFi Enthusiast**

 When I'm not coding, you can find me gaming, researching new trends, or navigating the world of crypto and finances.

 ---